Social, Moral, Spiritual and Cultural

 Global Values

-Our values were chosen after a process in which children, staff, parents, and SSB members were consulted for their views.
-We selected 12 Global Values that would best support us to realise our school vision; as such, we have a balanced list of values to help us grow children into compassionate, respectful, and ambitious citizens who treat others sensitively and are intentional about achieving their goals.
+We have selected 12 Global Principles that support us to realise our school vision.
+As such, we have a balanced list of principles to help us grow children into compassionate, respectful, and ambitious citizens who treat others sensitively and are intentional about achieving their goals.

 - Appreciation